 Langley Memorial Hospital Foundation donors support health care priorities in our hospital and in our community.
-From April 2016 through March 2017, the Foundation was able to provide $1.24 million to Langley Health Services for the purchase new hospital equipment, funding of clinical staff education and delivery of important patient care comforts.
+From April 2017 through March 2018, the Foundation was able to provide $501,583 to Langley Memorial Hospital and Langley Health Services for the purchase new hospital equipment, funding of clinical staff education and delivery of important patient care comforts.

 To see Langley Memorial Hospital Foundation charitable CRA return, please visit the Canada Revenue Agency Charity Listing page for our Foundation.

 Philanthropy is a voluntary action made by individuals for the common good.
 Without your trust we would not be able to invest in health care and make a difference for our community.
 To ensure you feel fully confident in us as a not-for-profit organization you support we are committed to respecting the Donor Bill of Rights: